-- (c) it involves no more than: - (i) the person experiencing end of life; and - (ii) any other person (or people) who ordinarily reside at the premises of the person experiencing end of life; and - (iii) any other person with whom a person in subparagraph (i) or (ii) is in an intimate personal relationship; and - (iv) two other people, with infants under one year of age not counting towards these limits; and
+- (7) The requirements for end of life activity in the Restricted Area during the stay at home period are that: - (a) it involves no more than: - (i) the person experiencing end of life; and - (ii) any other person (or people) who ordinarily reside at the premises of the person experiencing end of life; and - (iii) any other person with whom a person in subparagraph (i) or (ii) is in an intimate personal relationship; and - (iv) two other people, with infants under one year of age not counting towards these limits; and

-- (d) if the end of life activity is conducted: - (i) at a person's principal place of residence in accordance with subparagraph (a), permission is not required from the Chief Health Officer or the Deputy Chief Health Officer and this activity will not breach the gathering restrictions; or - (ii) in an indoor space (other than at a person's principal place of residence) or an outdoor space, permission is required from the Chief Health Officer or the Deputy Chief Health Officer in accordance with subparagraphs (e) and (f); and - (e) a person experiencing end of life, or someone on their behalf may apply to the Chief Health Officer or the Deputy Chief Health Officer for permission to conduct an end of life activity; and - (f) the Chief Health Officer or the Deputy Chief Health Officer may, in writing, grant permission for an end of life activity in public, subject to any time limit set for that activity, and any end of life activity conducted in accordance with the permission will not breach the gathering restrictions; and - (g) in any case (other than at a person's principal place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient.
+- (b) if the end of life activity is conducted: - (i) at a person's principal place of residence in accordance with subparagraph (a), permission is not required from the Chief Health Officer or the Deputy Chief Health Officer and this activity will not breach the gathering restrictions; or - (ii) in an indoor space (other than at a person's principal place of residence) or an outdoor space, permission is required from the Chief Health Officer or the Deputy Chief Health Officer in accordance with subparagraphs (c) and (d); and - (c) a person experiencing end of life, or someone on their behalf may apply to the Chief Health Officer or the Deputy Chief Health Officer for permission to conduct an end of life activity; and

+(d) the Chief Health Officer or the Deputy Chief Health Officer may, in writing, grant permission for an end of life activity in public, subject to any time limit set for that activity, and any end of life activity conducted in accordance with the permission will not breach the gathering restrictions; and

+(e) in any case (other than at a person's principal place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient.

-PART 6 - OTHER PROVISIONS
+PART 5 - OTHER PROVISIONS

-- (1) If there is any inconsistency between Parts 2, 3, 4 and 5 of these directions and the Diagnosed Persons and Close Contacts Directions, these directions are inoperative to the extent of any inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (3) If there is any inconsistency between these directions and a direction or other requirement contained in the Care Facilities Directions, these directions are inoperative to the extent of the inconsistency. - (4) Unless the context otherwise requires, a reference in any Directions currently in force, in any Direction and Detention Notice, or in any approved form under a Direction currently in force or a Direction and Detention Notice to: - (a) a Direction currently in force or these directions, or a defined term in a Direction currently in force or these directions, will be taken to mean that direction (and hence that defined term) as amended or replaced from time to time; or - (b) an earlier version of a particular Direction currently in force or these directions will be taken to be a reference to the current version of that particular direction.
+- (1) If there is any inconsistency between Parts 2, 3 and 4 of these directions and the Diagnosed Persons and Close Contacts Directions, these directions are inoperative to the extent of any inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (3) If there is any inconsistency between these directions and a direction or other requirement contained in the Care Facilities Directions, these directions are inoperative to the extent of the inconsistency. - (4) Unless the context otherwise requires, a reference in any Directions currently in force, in any Direction and Detention Notice, or in any approved form under a Direction currently in force or a Direction and Detention Notice to: - (a) a Direction currently in force or these directions, or a defined term in a Direction currently in force or these directions, will be taken to mean that direction (and hence that defined term) as amended or replaced from time to time; or - (b) an earlier version of a particular Direction currently in force or these directions will be taken to be a reference to the current version of that particular direction.